 The Biden student loan forgiveness plan…

-The biden student loan forgiveness plan has become a popular topic of debate for many Americans with student loans.
+The Biden student loan forgiveness plan has become a popular topic of debate for many Americans with student loans.
 In his famous speech to congress, President Biden called on both Democrats and Republicans to pass his proposal for student loan debt forgiveness.
-This legislature that will see millions of Americans attend community college for and be able to attain up to 10k student loan forgiveness.
+This legislature will see millions of Americans attend community college and be able to attain up to 10k student loan forgiveness.

 Will Biden forgive Student loans?

-The “will Biden forgive Student loans” question is on the lips of most American consumers and newsoutlets.
-Agreably, Biden made a notable move regarding student loan debt forgiveness on his very first day in office when he extended the pause on federal student loan payments all through to September.
+The “will Biden forgive Student loans” question is on the lips of most American consumers and news outlets.
+Agreeably, Biden made a notable move regarding student loan debt forgiveness on his very first day in office when he extended the pause on federal student loan payments all through to September.
 Since then, the DOE, working hand-in-hand with the Biden student loan forgiveness plan has addressed the colossal issue of student debts with three major moves.
 They are:

 1. Student loan debt forgiveness for about 72,000 borrowers who were defrauded by for-profit schools.

 2. Student loan debt forgiveness for over 41,000 borrowers with disabilities.